Psalm 114 (Bruckner): History

 The work was composed in 1852 in St. Florian.
 Bruckner dedicated it to Hofkapelmeister Ignaz Assmayr for the celebration of his name-day.
 The work was rehearsed at that time, but it was not followed by a public performance.
 The original manuscript, which is somewhat incomplete in detail, is stored in the archive of the St. Florian Abbey.

 The work was premiered by August Göllerich on 1 April 1906, using a copy of the manuscript.
 The work was first recorded by Matthew Best in 1987 and edited by Paul Hawkshaw in 1997 in Band XX/1 of the Gesamtausgabe, based on the dedicated Reinschrift, which had been retrieved in 1957 in a private collection in Vienna.

 During a concert on 25 June 2017 with the Missa solemnis, Łukasz Borowicz with the RIAS Kammerchor and the Akademie für Alte Musik Berlin performed also Bruckner's Psalm 114.
-The later Accentus CD ACC 30429 of this concert did however not include a recording of this performance of Psalm 114.
+The later issued Accentus CD ACC 30429 of this concert did however not include this performance of Psalm 114.